-Kids ages 2 and older should brush their teeth at least twice a day — once in the morning and once at night.
+Kids ages 2 and older should brush at least twice a day — once in the morning and once at night to encourage healthy teeth.
 And as for flossing?
 “Flossing is needed when teeth are touching,” says Dr. John Gennantonio at Sea of Smiles.
 “For some children, this is early on in life, and others a little later.
 It all depends on the spacing!”

 Prepare for Your Visit